MykolaKorbut/app5-API/README.md

 # What is this project?
-This app access news about a particular topic and send them by email.
+This app access news through API about a particular topic and send them by email.
+### Scripts